nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/supportRequester/README.md

    - Verify browser compatibility

 2. **Support Case Not Created**
-   - Check record type ID is valid
+   - Check if the Support_Request record type was deployed successfully
    - Verify user has create permission for Case object
    - Look for validation rule conflicts
+   - Check the "Application__c" field is available on the Case object

 3. **FAQ Section Missing**
    - Verify the `showFaqSection` property is set to true
-   - Check JSON format for `defaultFaqItems`
+   - Check if the Nuvitek_FAQ__c object was deployed successfully
+   - Add some FAQ records to the custom object if none exist